fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/plot-types-in-fusiontime.md

 Let's create a chart showing NASDAQ Composite Index.
 The time series chart looks like:

 {% embed_ftChart composite-index-ohlc-data-plot %}

+## Range Series Charts

+FusionTime allows you to plot range series charts using time series data.
+The charts can be of two types:

+- Column-range

+- Area-range

+### Column-Range Series Charts

+A column-range series chart shows a series of columns parallel to one another running along its length.
+The average line of the range is shown in the time navigator.

+A column-range chart looks as shown below:

+{% embed_ftChart column-range-series-chart %}

+### Area-Range Series Charts

+An area-range series chart looks like an area chart bound by two lines along its entire length - one above the plot, and the other below it.
+The average line of the range is shown in the time navigator.

+An area-range chart looks as shown below:

+{% embed_ftChart area-range-series-chart %}

 ## Style Definition